Wednesday, November 6, 2024

 When we talk about a desktop CPU, then we are referring to an individual hardware component.
 The CPU, or processor, is the “brain” of a computer.
 When we talk about the processor in a cell phone, then we are talking about the SoC architecture.
 SoC stands for System on a Chip.
 What's the difference then?

 In essence, an SoC is a single chip that comes in multiple sizes and contains a CPU, GPU (graphics processor, which is a separate component in desktop computers), a radio, various sensors, a security system, and device-specific capabilities.
-Mobile processor manufacturers “pack” a bunch of components into a single chip that is then used in a mobile phone.
+Mobile processor manufacturers “pack” a bunch of components into a single chip that is then used in a .
 For example, below is a picture of the Samsung Galaxy S20 Exynos 990 SoC :

 These components require a lot of power to work well, but more on that later.
 Just keep in mind that these components on desktops are “separated”.
 At least to some extent.